-113Z Principles for non-scheme pipelines
+113Z Non-scheme pipelines

-- (1) This rule specifies principles in relation to non-scheme pipelines for the purposes of section 161 of the NGL. - (2) The following matters are specified as principles: - (a) the principle that access to pipeline services provided by means of a pipeline must be at prices and on other terms and conditions that, so far as practical, reflect the outcomes of a workably competitive market; and - (b) the pricing principles; and - (c) the operational and technical requirements necessary for the safe and reliable operation of the pipeline; and - (d) the prohibition that applies under section 136A(2) of the NGL (if that provision applies in the particular case). - (3) Without derogating from subrule (2), the arbitrator may also take into account the following matters: - (a) the legitimate business interests of the service provider; and - (b) the interests of all persons who have rights to use the pipeline; and - (c) the value to the service provider of any extension or expansion of the pipeline the cost of which is borne by another person; and - (d) the value to the service provider of interconnections to the pipeline the cost of which is borne by another person.
+- (1) This rule specifies matters that relate to non-scheme pipelines for the purposes of section 162 of the NGL. - (2) The following matters are specified: - (a) the principle that access to pipeline services provided by means of a pipeline must be at prices and on other terms and conditions that, so far as practical, reflect the outcomes of a workably competitive market; and - (b) the pricing principles; and - (c) the operational and technical requirements necessary for the safe and reliable operation of the pipeline; and - (d) the prohibition that applies under section 136A(2) of the NGL (if that provision applies in the particular case). - (3) Without derogating from subrule (2), the arbitrator may also take into account the following matters: - (a) the legitimate business interests of the service provider; and - (b) the interests of all persons who have rights to use the pipeline; and

-- (4) The pricing principles are: - (a) the price for access to a pipeline service on a non-scheme pipeline should reflect the cost of providing that service, including: - (i) -a commercial rate of return that is commensurate with the prevailing conditions in the market for funds and reflects the risks the service provider faces in providing the pipeline service; and - (ii) the costs the service provider incurs in complying with a regulatory obligation or requirement; and - (b) when applying the principle in paragraph (a) to a pipeline service that when used affects the capacity of the non-scheme pipeline available for other pipeline services and is priced at a premium or a discount to the price for a firm haulage service on the relevant non-scheme pipeline the premium or discount must: - take into account any opportunity cost or benefit to the service provider of providing the pipeline service, having regard to any effect on the cost of providing firm haulage services or the capacity of the non-scheme pipeline; and - (ii) be consistent with the price for the pipeline service providing a reasonable contribution to joint and common costs; and - (c) if a greenfields incentive determination applies to the pipeline and specifies pipeline services and prices under rule 29(2) the price for access to that pipeline service should reflect the price, and any related price escalation mechanism, specified in the greenfields incentive determination. - (5) For the purposes of subrule (4)(a): - (a) the value of any assets used in the provision of the pipeline service must be determined using asset valuation techniques consistent with the objective of facilitating access to pipeline services provided by means of non-scheme pipelines on reasonable terms, which is taken to mean at prices and on other terms and conditions that, so far as practicable, reflect the outcomes of a workably competitive market; and - (b) unless inconsistent with paragraph (a), the value of any assets used in the provision of the pipeline service is to be calculated as: - (i) the cost of construction of the pipeline and pipeline assets incurred before commissioning of the pipeline (including the cost of acquiring easements and other interests in land necessary for the establishment and operation of the pipeline);
+- (c) the value to the service provider of any extension or expansion of the pipeline the cost of which is borne by another person; and - (d) the value to the service provider of interconnections to the pipeline the cost of which is borne by another person. - (4) The pricing principles are: - (a) the price for access to a pipeline service on a non-scheme pipeline should reflect the cost of providing that service, including: - (i) -a commercial rate of return that is commensurate with the prevailing conditions in the market for funds and reflects the risks the service provider faces in providing the pipeline service; and - (ii) the costs the service provider incurs in complying with a regulatory obligation or requirement; and - (b) when applying the principle in paragraph (a) to a pipeline service that when used affects the capacity of the non-scheme pipeline available for other pipeline services and is priced at a premium or a discount to the price for a firm haulage service on the relevant non-scheme pipeline the premium or discount must: - (i) take into account any opportunity cost or benefit to the service provider of providing the pipeline service, having regard to any effect on the cost of providing firm haulage services or the capacity of the non-scheme pipeline; and - (ii) be consistent with the price for the pipeline service providing a reasonable contribution to joint and common costs. - (5) For the purposes of subrule (4)(a): - (a) the value of any assets used in the provision of the pipeline service must be determined using asset valuation techniques consistent with the objective of facilitating access to pipeline services provided by means of non-scheme pipelines on reasonable terms, which is taken to mean at prices and on other terms and conditions that, so far as practicable, reflect the outcomes of a workably competitive market; and - (b) unless inconsistent with paragraph (a), the value of any assets used in the provision of the pipeline service is to be calculated as: - (i) the cost of construction of the pipeline and pipeline assets incurred before commissioning of the pipeline (including the cost of acquiring easements and other interests in land necessary for the establishment and operation of the pipeline);